biouno/biouno.github.io/about.md

 ##Project Mission

-The BioUno open­ source project seeks to improve scientific application automation, performance, reproducibility, usability, and management by applying and extending software engineering (SE) best practices in the field of scientific research applications.
+The BioUno open source project seeks to improve scientific application automation, performance, reproducibility, usability, and management by applying and extending software engineering (SE) best practices in the field of scientific research applications.
-[Deliverables from the project](/publications.html) have found a variety of applications in life­science research (bioinformatics, genetics, drug discovery).
+[Deliverables from the project](/publications.html) have found a variety of applications in life science research (bioinformatics, genetics, drug discovery).

 ##Project Objectives